-6 international conferences held in Tokyo
+8 international conferences held in Tokyo

-- Jan.
-2002 Tokyo Conference on the Reconstruction of Afghanistan (This marked the start of the reconstruction process, as highlighted by a series of conferences in Berlin in 2004, London in 2006, Paris in 2008, London in 2010, and Kabul in 2010) - Feb.
+Jan.
+2002 Tokyo Conference on the Reconstruction of Afghanistan

+(This marked the start of the reconstruction process, as highlighted by a series of conferences in Berlin in 2004, London in 2006, Paris in 2008, London in 2010, and Kabul in 2010)

+- Feb.
 2003 DDR (Disarmament, Demobilization, and Reintegration) Conference - Jul.
 2006 DIAG (Disbandment of Illegal Armed Groups) Conference I - Jun.
 2007 DIAG conference on cooperation between DIAG and police reform (DIAG Conference II) - Feb.
-2008 JCMB (Joint Coordination and Monitoring Board) political directors' meeting between GOA and major donors - Jul.
-2012 Tokyo Conference on Afghanistan co-hosted by the Japanese and Afghan governments
+2008 JCMB (Joint Coordination and Monitoring Board) political directors' meeting between GOA and major donors - April.2009 ICG(International Contact Group) meeting - Jul.
+2012 Tokyo Conference on Afghanistan co-hosted by the Japanese and Afghan governments - May.2014 ICG(International Contact Group) meeting

-■ Assistance to Bonn Process (2001-2005)
+Assistance to Bonn Process (2001-2005)

-- 2002 Emergency Loya-Jirga (Jirga: traditional national conference) (Assistance of \$2.6 million, dispatch of a Japanese observation team, provision of equipment for TV broadcasting of Loya-Jirga) - 2003 Constitution Enactment (disbursing \$750,000 for holding a hearing from people, dispatching Japanese experts in constitutional law, and holding seminars) - 2004 Voter registration - 2004 Presidential election (dispatch of a Japanese observation team) - 2005 Parliamentary (lower house) and provincial elections (dispatch of a Japanese observation team) - Assistance to presidential and provincial elections in 2009 (dispatch of a Japanese observation team) - Assistance to parliamentary (lower house) election in 2010 (dispatch of a Japanese observation team)
+- 2002 Emergency Loya-Jirga (Jirga: traditional national conference) (Assistance of \$2.6 million, dispatch of a Japanese observation team, provision of equipment for TV broadcasting of Loya-Jirga) - 2003 Constitution Enactment (disbursing \$750,000 for holding a hearing from citizens, dispatching Japanese experts in constitutional law, and holding seminars) - 2004 Voter registration - 2004 Presidential election (dispatch of a Japanese observation team) - 2005 Parliamentary (lower house) and provincial elections (dispatch of a Japanese observation team) - Assistance to presidential and provincial elections in 2009 (dispatch of a Japanese observation team) - Assistance to parliamentary (lower house) election in 2010 (dispatch of a Japanese observation team) - Assistance to presidential and provincial council elections in 2014 (provision and transportation of polling materials) - Capacity building of Independent Election Commission.